Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_3/xquery_3.md

-# eXist-db XQuery 3 and webapps
+# XQuery 3: eXist-db and webapps

 We continue with XQuery and get into how to create webapps in eXist-db.

 ## httpclient

-`httpclient` provides functions for interacting with resources with a REST API.
+The `httpclient` module provides functions for interacting with resources using a REST API.
 The following example connects to a server at Clarin and returns information about technical contact persons.
-It takes three parameters: the URL to process, a Boolean value that indicates whether the HTTP state (cookies, credentials, etc.) should persist for the life of the query (we set this to `False`), and optional request headers (in this case, the empty sequence).
-To construct the URL we append different numbers to a base URL of the Clarin REST interface <http://www.clarin.eu/restxml/> using the XPath `concat()` function, and then convert the string to a URI with the XPath `xs:anyURI` function.
-The `httpclient:get()` function returns a connection, to which we append the XPath path expressions `//cmd:TechnicalContact/cmd:Person` to return the information we need.
+The `httpclient:get()` function takes three parameters: the URL to process, a Boolean value that indicates whether the HTTP state (cookies, credentials, etc.) should persist for the life of the query (we set this to `false()`), and optional request headers (in this case, the empty sequence).
+To construct the URLs dynamically we append different numbers to a base URL of the Clarin REST interface <http://www.clarin.eu/restxml/> using the XPath `concat()` function, and then cast the string to a URI with the XPath `xs:anyURI()` function.
+The `httpclient:get()` function returns a connection, to which we append the XPath path expression `//cmd:TechnicalContact/cmd:Person` to navigate to and return the information we need.

 ```xquery
 xquery version "3.0";